Internal combustion engine: Structure

 The cylinder head is attached to the engine block by numerous bolts or studs.
 It has several functions.
 The cylinder head seals the cylinders on the side opposite to the pistons; it contains short ducts (the ports) for intake and exhaust and the associated intake valves that open to let the cylinder be filled with fresh air and exhaust valves that open to allow the combustion gases to escape.
+The valves are often poppet valves but they can also be rotary valves or sleeve valves.
 However, 2-stroke crankcase scavenged engines connect the gas ports directly to the cylinder wall without poppet valves; the piston controls their opening and occlusion instead.
 The cylinder head also holds the spark plug in the case of spark ignition engines and the injector for engines that use direct injection.
 All CI (compression ignition) engines use fuel injection, usually direct injection but some engines instead use indirect injection.
 SI (spark ignition) engines can use a carburetor or fuel injection as port injection or direct injection.
 Most SI engines have a single spark plug per cylinder but some have 2.
 A head gasket prevents the gas from leaking between the cylinder head and the engine block.
 The opening and closing of the valves is controlled by one or several camshafts and springs—or in some engines—a desmodromic mechanism that uses no springs.
 The camshaft may press directly the stem of the valve or may act upon a rocker arm, again, either directly or through a pushrod.